stefanrueger/urboot/all/README.md

   + `V` vector bootloader: patches the vector table itself during upload and skips verifying the first page
   + `p` bootloader protects itself from being overwritten
   + `r` preserves reset flags for the application in the register R2
-  + `?` unable to tell from .hex file whether this feature is present
 - **Hex file:** typically MCU name, oscillator frequency (16 MHz default) and baud rate (115200 default) followed by
   + `swio` software I/O (not USART)
   + `led9` toggles an LED on, in this example, Arduino pin 9